cmsc733/cmsc733.github.io/project1.md

 <a name='report'></a>
 ### 7.2.
 Report

-For each section of the homework, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
+For each section of the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
 You must include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder and should of a conference quality paper.
 - For Phase 1, present input and output images after each section (corner detection, ANMS, feature extraction, feature matching, feature matches after RANSAC) and final panorama.